 "On this view, God is not concerned with whether the person obeyed God by living a holy life or whether he was baptized."

 Of course, no true Christian actually believes that God does not care about our obedience to Him.
-Sola Fide simply means we cannot earn our way into heaven.
-That is it.
-Nonetheless, this same misrepresentation is routinely repeated by apologists for the Church of Rome.
+Sola Fide simply means we cannot earn our way into heaven by our good works.
+Nonetheless, this same misrepresentation is routinely parroted by apologists for the Church of Rome.
 Belief in Sola Fide is by no means an equivalent to upholding antinomianism.
 Another key component of the Catholic apologetics argument being critiqued is cited here as follows:

 "Paul emphatically rebuked Peter.
 Man reaches heaven by the universal action of faith, which is always “working through love” (Gal.
 5:6).
 Both Jews and Gentiles are justified by faith, as one family of God, which automatically dismantles any separation between them.